How to Apply for a PhD

 You'll need to have made a decision regarding which of our research groups you think would be the best fit for your area/s of interest.
 Because we're interested in developing the next generation of outstanding researchers - whether in academia, industry or government - we're only able to supervise students with research interests that tie into our existing research groups.
-Your research group will be a small and close-knit part of your research degree experience, so we recommend you carefully consider this decision and mention on your application which research group you are interested in joining.
+Your research group will be a key part of your research degree experience, so we recommend you carefully consider this decision and mention on your application which research group you are interested in joining.
+Read some recent publications from the group and try to identify a potential supervisor and research topic (see here for some ideas of topics).
 You might want to check out what some of our current and former PhD students say about their experiences in their research groups, the School and the College.

 Please look at the College's advice on applying for a research degree and remember to to review the College's entry requirements.

 For application to the Media & Arts Technology (MAT) programme,please see the MAT site.

 To apply, please follow the online process described at Apply for Research Degrees.

 Please note that instead of the Research Proposal we request a Statement of Research Interests.
 Your Statement of Research Interest should identify a topic area and answer two questions:

 - Why are you interested in the proposed area?

 - What is your experience in the proposed area?

 In addition we would also like you to send a sample of your written work.
 This might be a chapter of your final year dissertation, or a published conference or journal paper.

 Your application will be reviewed by academic staff.
 If there is a good match between your interests and those of a member of staff and a research group, we'll contact you for an interview.